awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-create.md

 1. In the **Deployment location** section, choose one of the following:
 **Note**
-If you are using Change Manager with a single Amazon Web Services account only and not with an organization set up in AWS Organizations, you don't need to specify a deployment location\.
+If you are using Change Manager with a single AWS account only and not with an organization set up in AWS Organizations, you don't need to specify a deployment location\.
    + **Apply change to this account** – The runbook workflow runs in the current account only\.
 For an organization, this means the delegated administrator account\.
    + **Apply change to multiple organizational units \(OUs\)** – Do the following: